Hecter94/EndlessSky-PluginArchive/Working/Lemurias Extra ES Stuff/old_CONTRIBUTING.md

 * `pirateRisk`: `lrg, med, sml`, involvement of capital ships is considered `lrg`, medium warships `med`, interceptors and small warships `sml`. `pirateRisk` will be the risk of attack from Merchants, Syndicate, and Republic ships if the mission is offered by pirates (e.g smuggling.)
 * `num`: increments up, used for offering missions more than one at a time.
-* `#Faction`: if the mission is faction specific. use short names. ideally, you should define faction-specific missions in a seperate file.
+* `#Faction`: if the mission is faction specific. use short names. ideally, you should define faction-specific missions in a separate file.
 * if the mission falls under two categories, the two shall be separated by hyphens ("-"). the `st` flag will always go first.
 > NO: `pi-st.bunks.lrg.med.1`
 > YES: `st-pi.bunks.lrg.med.69`